adhese/sdk/README.md

 Checkout this repository and type make

 ###Use compressed distribution
-Use the adhese.min.js directly in your webpage.
+Use the adhese.min.js directly in your web page.

 ###Getting started
 1. Load the javascript in the HEAD of the page